RipFake1/B2Bridge-client/README.md

 - Uses [react-tooltip](https://react-tooltip.com/) for adding customizable, accessible, and interactive tooltips to React components and elements.
 - Uses [react-helmet-async](https://www.npmjs.com/package/react-helmet-async) for for managing dynamic changes to the document head (like title, meta tags) in React.
 - Uses [motion](https://motion.dev/) to add smooth, declarative animations and transitions to React components with minimal code.
+- Uses [Axios](https://axios-http.com/) for making HTTP requests from client to server.
 - Uses [Netlify](https://www.netlify.com/) for deploys, hosts websites.